-In short, when we are grumpy for no particular reason, or feeling stressed for no particular reason, or feeling any emotion for no particular reason, let’s figure out the reason by looking for the concerns behind them.
-If, for example, we are feeling annoyed with someone, we can determine precisely the irritant, and why.
+In short, when we are grumpy for no particular reason, or feeling stressed for no particular reason, or feeling any emotion for no particular reason, let’s figure out the reason by looking for the concerns behind those emotions.
+If, for example, we are feeling annoyed with someone, we can determine precisely the real irritant, and deal with it.

 ‘When you are feeling negative towards your mate, it’s not a great time to tell him/her.
 It’s time to pick up the mirror instead of the magnifying glass and get to the truth of why you are upset.
 By being truthful to yourself, you can get to the heart – and hurt – of the matter.
 And you can proceed to talk to your mate in a much more loving and responsible voice.’

 Reveal those deeper concerns:

 Step 1.
 When you feel unsettled and can identify the feeling, label it.

 ‘I feel resentful.’